dannagle/PacketSender/README.md

 * Malware analysis (using the built-in UDP, TCP, SSL servers)
 * Troubleshooting secure connections (using SSL ).
 * Testing network connectivity/firewalls (by having 2 Packet Senders talk to each other)
+* Stress-testing a device (using intense network generator tool)
 * Tech support (by sending customers a portable Packet Sender with pre-defined settings and packets)
 * Sharing/Saving/Collaboration using the [Packet Sender Cloud](https://cloud.packetsender.com/) service.